-We offer degrees in Arts and Sciences Transfer, Professional and Technical Education, and a Bachelor of Applied Science in Applied Management.
+We offer degrees in Arts and Sciences Transfer, Professional Technical Education, and Bachelors of Applied Science.

 Arts & Sciences Transfer Education

 Peninsula College awards five associate degrees designed for transfer to baccalaureate institutions awarding Bachelor of Arts or Bachelor of Science degrees.
 These include: